dfelinto/blender-manual/manual/editors/3dview/display/overlays.rst

 Floor
    Show the ground plane.
 Axis
-   Show the X and/or Y and/or Z axis line.
+   Show the X, Y and/or Z axis line.

 Scale
    The distance between lines in the grid/floor.